Computational Approaches for Exponential-Family Factor Analysis

+We applied our EFM inference to the AUCS dataset~\citep{dickison2016multilayer}, which records interactions among $n = 61$ employees in the Department of Computer Science at Aarhus University across five offline and online contexts: work, coauthor, lunch, Facebook, and leisure.
+The sparsity patterns of these interactions are shown in Figure~\ref{fig:aucs_sparsity}.
+As confirmed by the dataset's author, 55 of these employees belong to one of eight research groups, while 6 are unaffiliated.
+The research group assignments for the 55 employees serve as ground truth to evaluate community detection.

+Examining the interaction networks reveals that the coauthor layer is notably sparser than the others.
+Following the heuristic introduced earlier, we propose weighting interactions from each network layer according to its sparsity, in order to improve community inference effectiveness.

-With weight $W$ and adjacency matrix $A$ definition in Eq~\eqref{eq:weightAUCS}, we then apply a binomial EFM with logit link to obtain three dimensional nodes embedding.
+With weights $W$ defined as in~\eqref{eq:weightAUCS}, we then apply a binomial EFM with logit link to obtain three dimensional ($q=3$) node embeddings of $\tilde{A}^{\text{(UASE)}}$.
 We can then visualize those factorized embedding according the separability of the known research group community labels.
-For a comparison to the $\{\text{AASE, UASE, OM}\}$ embedding techniques, SVD or eigen-decomposition are also conducted on their corresponding aggregated adjacency matrices~$\tilde{A}$ to obtain their corresponding nodes embedding defined in Eq~\eqref{eq:agg_embedding}.
-The visualization comparison on those factorized embedding $\Lambda = UD^{1/2}$ is provided below:

-As we can see from Figure~\ref{fig:AUCS_EmbedVis} the weighted EFM separated more research groups as it is compared to a naive SVD on any of the embedded graphs.
-The classification result is also consistent with the existing literature~\citep{magnani2021analysis} who have claimed that there are five major research groups identified by the publisher of the dataset.
+For a comparison to the $\{\text{AASE, UASE, OM}\}$ embedding techniques, SVD or eigen-decomposition are also conducted on their corresponding aggregated adjacency matrices~$\tilde{A}$ to obtain their corresponding node embeddings defined in Eq~\eqref{eq:agg_embedding}.
+A visualization with the factorized embeddings $\Lambda = UD^{1/2}$ is shown in Figure~\ref{fig:AUCS_EmbedVis}.
+As we can see, the weighted EFM better separated the research groups as compared to a naive SVD on any of the embedding approaches, with a more compact representation of employees within the same research group.
+This classification result is also consistent with the existing literature~\citep{magnani2021analysis} that claims that there are at least five clear major research groups identified by the publisher of the dataset.